LesleyLai/digital-garden/content/Writings/index.md

 aliases:
   - "#opinion"
 created: 2024-02-06
-modified: 2024-09-16
+modified: 2024-10-01
 publish: true
 tags:
   - opinion
-title: My Thoughts and Opinions
+title: My Writings
 ---
-This page contains some half-backed personal thoughts.
+This page contains some half-backed personal thoughts and other writing.
+If you prefer more structured writing, be sure to check out [my blog](https://lesleylai.info/) as well.

 ## My Reviews
 - [[./website reviews|website reviews]]